gustavofalcao1/Hackintosh/README.md

-# Hackintosh-AMD-B450
+# Hackintosh
-EFI for Hackintosh on B450 chipset
+EFI for Hackintosh